viklund/courses/assembly/1611/exercises/illumina_assembly.md

 ```

 Now run `$ chmod +x run_abyss.sh` to make the script executable.
 To run the assembly you can run `$ ./run_abyss.sh >log.abyss`.
 This will use all your cores though, so while you should start and see that the script runs, you might wish to wait until lunch for the full run.
-If you have several assemblies prepared you can run them in order like: `$ ./run_abyss.sh >log.abyss && ./run_mira.sh >log.mira && ...`.
+If you have several assemblies prepared you can run them in order like: `$ ./run_abyss.sh >log.abyss && ./run_soapdenovo.sh >log.soapdenovo && ...`.

-#### MIRA

 #### SOAP denovo

-**Runtime approximately 15 minutes**
+_Runtime approximately 15 minutes_

 [SOAP](http://soap.genomics.org.cn/soapdenovo.html), Short Oligonucleotide Analysis Package, includes SOAPdenovo, a novel short-read assembly method that can build a de novo draft assembly for the human-sized genomes.